Helmholtz-HiRSE/helmholtz-hirse.github.io/series.md

 # The HiRSE Seminar Series

-The HiRSE Seminar Series is a series of talks revolving around topics relevant for and to RSE.
+The HiRSE Seminar Series is a series of talks revolving around topics relevant for and to Research Software Engineering.
 The seminars cover a broad range of topics from political to technical ones, take place every 2 to 4 weeks.
 The events are open to everyone interested and held online.